code-hike/v1/packages/codehike/tests/md-suite/_readme.md

 All the `*.0.mdx` files in this directory are tests

-Add the snapshots you are interested in testing to the `snapshots` array in the frontmatter of the markdown file:
+Add the snapshots you are interested in testing to the `snapshots` array in the frontmatter of the mdx file:

 ```md
 ---